waterbottlewhale/Fruit-Slash/README.md

 # Fruit-Slash
-i uh borrowed the code for fruit ninja i mean fruit slash
+i uh borrowed the code for fruit ninja i mean fruit slash just cick html right click and click save as and save